marisapatel3/Wind-Turbine-Blade/README.md

 ## CAD Modelling & Deflection Analysis

 - The blade was modelled as a solid CAD part in Autodesk Inventor, sized to the airfoil and length requirements from the design constraints.
-- Using medium carbon steel's Young's modulus of 240 GPa, deflection was calculated at several trial thicknesses, from 150 mm down to 15 mm, to narrow in on the range meeting the 8.5 mm to 10 mm deflection requirement.
+- Using medium carbon steel's Young's modulus of 240 GPa, deflection was calculated at several trial thicknesses, from 150mm down to 15mm, to narrow in on the range meeting the 8.5mm to 10mm deflection requirement.
-- Further trials between 30 mm and 15 mm identified 25 mm as the thickness meeting this constraint, and this was confirmed through a Granta EduPack simulation with the wider end of the blade fixed.
+- Further trials between 30mm and 15mm identified 25mm as the thickness meeting this constraint, and this was confirmed through a Granta EduPack simulation with the wider end of the blade fixed.
-- The simulation concluded a maximum deflection of 9.435 mm at a thickness of 25 mm, falling within the required range.
+- The simulation concluded a maximum deflection of 9.435mm at a thickness of 25mm, falling within the required range.

 <p align="center">
 <img src="Media/CAD_Wind_Turbine_Blade.jpg" alt="CAD Model Wind Turbine Blade" width="500"><br>